-When I double-click an application icon a message such as You must insert the application CD into your CD-ROM drive appears and the software does not start.
+When I double-click an application icon, a message such as 'You must insert the application CD into your disc drive' appears and the software does not start.

 - □ Some titles require specific files that are located on the application CD-ROM.
-Insert the disk and try starting the program again. - □ Make sure you place the disk in the tray with the label side facing up.
+Insert the disc and try starting the program again. - □ Make sure you place the disc in the tray with the label side facing upwards.

-The disk tray does not eject even when the Eject button is pressed
+The disc tray does not eject even when I press the eject button